 The Hiring Process

 At the Queen Anne’s County Office of the Sheriff, we have our applicants go through a comprehensive series of tests and exams designed to narrow the field of applicants to advance those who are most qualified.
-There are two different hiring processes for hiring a Deputy, applicants who are already a certified police officer and one for an uncertified police officer.
+There are two different processes for hiring a Deputy, one for a lateral police officer and another for an uncertified police officer.

-If you are MPTC Certified or equivalent for out of state officers, you are required to submit an application.
-Once the application is received, the Sheriff’s Office will communicate with you to set up an interview.
-To apply, visit http://qac.org/839/Employment-Opportunities and search by title using 'Deputy.'
+If you are MPCTC Certified or equivalent for out-of-state officers, you are required to submit an application.
+Once the application is received, the Office of the Sheriff will schedule an interview with you.
+To apply, visit http://qac.org/839/Employment-Opportunities and search for 'Deputy.'

 Uncertified Police Officer

-A basic application is required and prescreening questionnaire convey an applicant’s interest and eligibility.
+A basic application is required and prescreening questionnaire conveys an applicant’s interest and eligibility.
 Once an application is received, we will communicate with you on the next test date.
 All applications are good for one year and we are ALWAYS ACCEPTING APPLICATIONS.
-To apply, please visit: http://qac.org/839/Employment-Opportunities and search by title using 'Deputy.'
+To apply, visit: http://qac.org/839/Employment-Opportunities and search for 'Deputy.'